‘Collective punishment’: Ethiopia drone strikes target civilians in Amhara

 Regionwide communications outages have made it difficult to verify the mounting reports.
 But the United Nations managed to document two other incidents, including the killings of seven people at a primary school in the region’s Wadera district on November 6 and the killing of more than a dozen people at a bus terminal three days later in the town of Wabirr.

 The incidents highlight what UN Human Rights Office spokesperson Seif Magango referred to as the “devastating impact of drone strikes and other violence on the population in the Amhara region”.

 The BBC has also reported that 30 to 40 people were killed in a December 10 strike in the district of Amhara Sayint.
+On Christmas Day, a drone strike killed 8 people in Oromia.

 “The drone strikes have increased dramatically in the past few weeks, and almost all the strikes have targeted civilians,” said Tewodrose Tirfe, chairman of the United States-based advocacy group Amhara Association of America.
 “The uptick in drone strikes is an indication the ground offensive by federal forces has failed and they are losing on the battlefield to the Fano.”